-Copter and Rover include a simple “tin can” shaped fence centered on home that will attempt to stop your copter/rover from flying/driving too far away by stopping at the fence or executing a configurable action.
-The maximum circular distance and altitude (altitude used by Copter only) and the vehicle behavior when the fence is reached can be configured using Mission Planner.
+ArduPilot includes a simple “tin can” shaped fence centered on home that will attempt to stop your copter/rover from flying/driving too far away by stopping at the fence in some Copter/Rover modes if Object Avoidance is setup and executing a configurable action.
+The maximum circular distance and altitude (altitude used by Plane and Copter only) and the vehicle behavior when the fence is reached can be configured using a ground station like Mission Planner or QGC.